Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_01_concept_capabilities/guide.en-asia.md

 *Discovery* plan clusters are not backed up.

-*Business* and *Production* plan clusters are automatically backed up daily.
+*Production* plan clusters are automatically backed up daily.
 Backup retention is 7 days.

-*Enterprise* and *Advanced* plan clusters are automatically backed up daily, with [PITR](https://en.wikipedia.org/wiki/Point-in-time_recovery){.external} support.
+*Advanced* plan clusters are automatically backed up daily, with [PITR](https://en.wikipedia.org/wiki/Point-in-time_recovery){.external} support.
 Backup retention is 30 days with PITR capability for the last 24 hours.

 See the [Automated Backups guide](/pages/public_cloud/public_cloud_databases/databases_05_automated_backups) for more information.